FaisalQ07/FaisalZoomCamp2024/README.md

       2. To automatically activate the Conda base environment upon logging into your VM:
         a. do *__vim ~/.bashrc__*
         b.
 Go to the end of the file and press 'i' to activate insert mode
         c.
-Paste `eval "$(/path/to/your/anaconda3/bin/conda shell.bash hook)"`
+Paste to the end, `eval "$(/path/to/your/anaconda3/bin/conda shell.bash hook)"`
         d.
 Press __Esc__ to exit insert mode, then type `:wq` to save and exit __vim__ editor
         e. type logout
         f.
-Type `ssh de-zoomcamp` to login bac into VM, and it will show `(base)` representing conda activation
+Type `ssh de-zoomcamp` to login back into the VM, and it will show `(base)` representing conda activation
       3. Set up local ssh config:
         a.
-Go to home dir in git bash, do *touch config* to create config file under ~/.ssh folder
+Go to home dir in git bash, do *touch config* to create config file under folder ~/.ssh
         b.
 Open the config file in VScode using cmd *code config*
         c.
 Add following details and save the file
           1. Host de-zoomcamp
           2. Hostname <*external ip of the VM*>
           3. User faisal
           4. IdentityFile <*c:/full-path-of-private-ssh-key (/.ssh/gcp)*>
         d.
 From git bash terminal, go to home dir and enter cmd - *__ssh de-zoomcamp__*, to ssh into the VM
+    * __ssh with VS Code__
+      1. In VS Code install the extension *__Remote - SSH__*
+      2. In the left bottom corner of the screen, click on the icon __><__, it lists option to connect to remote host via ssh
+      3. Since there is a config file with ssh host details for de-zoomcamp, it automatically lists it.
+      4. Upon clicking on de-zoomcamp, it should be successfully connected.
+The termal will show conda actived